segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 Having spent time at career fairs and hosting student field trips at [my employer's](https://en.wikipedia.org/wiki/Microsoft) offices, I get asked these questions a lot.
 Here are my honest answers:

 <details markdown="1">
-<summary><strong>❓ Is AI going to replace all software developers?</strong></summary>
+<summary>❓ Is AI going to replace all software developers?</summary>

 No, but it will replace developers who refuse to adapt to using AI.
 Look at history: calculators didn't replace mathematicians, CAD software didn't replace architects, and Excel didn't replace accountants.
 These tools changed how the work is done, making professionals who embraced them more valuable.
 I do think we'll probably end up with less developers overall though, as it'll be easier for less people to do more because AI is doing so much of the grunt work.
 </details>

 <details markdown="1">
-<summary><strong>❓ Should I even bother learning to code with AI around?</strong></summary>
+<summary>❓ Should I even bother learning to code with AI around?</summary>

 Absolutely yes.
-Don't just listen to me on this one though, scroll back up to <a href="#reassurance-from-ai-pioneers">this section</a>.
+Don't just listen to me on this one though, scroll back up to [this section](#reassurance-from-ai-pioneers).
 People far smarter than me have spoken on this.
-Also, check out the article <a href="https://www.forbes.com/sites/nishatalagala/2023/06/01/is-coding-educationas-we-know-itdead-how-large-language-models-are-changing-programmers/">Is Coding Education As We Know It Dead?</a>
+Also, check out the article [Is Coding Education As We Know It Dead?](https://www.forbes.com/sites/nishatalagala/2023/06/01/is-coding-educationas-we-know-itdead-how-large-language-models-are-changing-programmers/)
 </details>

 <details markdown="1">
-<summary><strong>❓ Is using AI tools 'cheating' or making me less skilled?</strong></summary>
+<summary>❓ Is using AI tools 'cheating' or making me less skilled?</summary>

 No more than using Stack Overflow, libraries, or frameworks is cheating.
-At <a href="https://en.wikipedia.org/wiki/Microsoft">my employer</a>, we're actively encouraged to use AI tools to be more productive.
+At [my employer](https://en.wikipedia.org/wiki/Microsoft), we're actively encouraged to use AI tools to be more productive.
 The goal is solving problems and creating value, not proving you can remember syntax.
 </details>

 <details markdown="1">
-<summary><strong>❓ Is a computer science degree still worth it?</strong></summary>
+<summary>❓ Is a computer science degree still worth it?</summary>

 Yes, with a caveat: make sure your program is adapting to include AI.
 A good CS degree teaches fundamentals that remain valuable regardless of tools: